vmware-tanzu/sonobuoy/site/docs/master/e2eplugin.md

 * E2E_FOCUS
 * E2E_SKIP

-Each of these is a regular expression describing which tests tests to run or skip.
+Each of these is a regular expression describing which tests to run or skip.
 The "E2E_FOCUS" value is applied first and the "E2E_SKIP" value then further restricts that list.
 These can be set using Sonobuoy flags:

 ```
 sonobuoy run \